William T. Doerrler

 Bacterial resistance to biocides and antibiotics is an increasing problem.
-Resistance is often conferred by expression of membrane-embedded efflux pumps that can accommodate numerous unrelated drugs.
-We have discovered a new family of membrane transporters required for multidrug resistance in Escherichia coli.
-This family is called the DedA/Tvp38 family in public databases based upon similarity to E. coli DedA and Yeast Golgi apparatus membrane protein/SNARE Associated Protein Tvp38.
-Currently, there are thousands of DedA family genes in the online protein database and they are present in most genomes.
-They display no significant amino acid identity to protein families of known function including all known membrane transporter families.
-We have shown that members of the DedA family are required for E. coli cell division, growth at elevated temperatures, and maintenance of the membrane protonmotive force and drug resistance.
+Often, antibiotic resistance is conferred by expression of membrane-embedded efflux pumps that can accommodate numerous unrelated drugs.
+We study a family of membrane transporters required for antibiotic resistance in numerous bacterial species.
+This family is called the DedA/Tvp38 family in public databases based upon similarity to E. coli DedA and yeast Golgi apparatus membrane protein/SNARE Associated Protein Tvp38.
+Currently, there are thousands of DedA family genes in the online protein database and they are present in most genomes, including that of humans.
+We have shown that members of the DedA family are required for cell division and drug resistance in E. coli and for resistance to the last resort antibiotic colistin in species of Burkholderia and Klebsiella.
 Future studies are aimed at characterizing these and other members of the conserved and widespread DedA family.

 Pradip R. Panta, Sujeet Kumar, Caroline F. Stafford, Caitlin E. Billiot, Martin V. Douglass, Carmen M. Herrera, M. Stephen Trent, and William T. Doerrler, A DedA family membrane protein is required for Burkholderia thailandensis colistin resistance.
 Frontiers in Microbiology, 05 Nov 2019

 Kumar S, Tiwari V, Doerrler WT.
 Cpx-dependent expression of YqjA requires cations at elevated pH.
 FEMS Microbiology Letters 364 (12) 2017.